blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...12]gnosis/+page.md

 ## Vue Build Configuration

-If using Vue be sure to include the necessary peerDeps in the `vite.config.ts` specifically within the `optimizeDeps.include` list
+If using Vue be sure to include the necessary peerDeps in the `vite.config.ts` specifically within the `optimizeDeps.include` list and install the necessary peer deps `npm i @safe-global/safe-apps-provider @safe-global/safe-apps-sdk`.

 ```typescript
 export default defineConfig({